Statistics report that 70% of Digital Transformation projects fail, with $900B being wasted in 2018.

 - Increase employee productivity by X%

-- Improve collaboration with the Service Desk to increase level of service given to end-users
+- Improve collaboration with the Service Desk to increase the quality of service given to end-users

 - Increasing remote working efficiency so end-user can access office tools quicker